economic strength and development

 If the trend is up, it's a bull market.
 If the trend is down, it's a bear market.

-In the Philippines, that market is called the Philippine Stock Market or most commonly known as the PHILIPPINE STOCK EXCHANGE or simply PSE with an index PSEi.
+In the Philippines, the market is called the Philippine Stock Market, most commonly known as the Philippine Stock Exchange or simply PSE, with an index called PSEi.

 The stock market is one of the most important sources for companies to raise money.
 This allows businesses to be publicly traded, or raise additional financial capital for expansion by selling shares of ownership of the company in a public market.